Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 The Alpha cycled a new grenade into its launcher, and attacked again.
 It would pay for this in pain later…

 Clash, slash, kick, guard low.
 Hmm.
 They must have some tricks of their own inside those suits, if he was still mobile and thinking.
-The Human jumped high this time, *over* its guard---
+The Human jumped high this time, *over* its guar-

 **\<+ PAIN! +>**